rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/how-to-guides/increasing-open-file-limit.md

     EOF
 ```

-If using the Elastic platform, please use the script below for updating the open file limit.
+If using the Elastic platform, please use the script below to set the `vm.max_map_count` parameter as well.

 ```
 provision: